Note that this article contains a discussion on functioning labels, medical bias against autistics, and similar topics in the autism community.

 Let me describe to you two separate scenarios of how autism can present itself:

 - In the first scenario, we have someone who you would consider quite independent.
-This person can speak somewhat eloquently, although they might seem a little “odd.”
-They live alone, make their own appointments, and are involved in several different things that keep them very busy.
-They have the occasional meltdown, but otherwise are seen as not having too much trouble.
+This person can sometimes speak somewhat eloquently, although they might seem a little “odd.”
+They live alone, go to college, make their own appointments with help, and are involved in several different things that keep them very busy.
+They have the occasional meltdown in public, but otherwise are seen as not having too much trouble.
 A schedule is absolutely necessary to keep them grounded, and they have a special interest that they are happy to share about constantly – which can cause some social difficulties.

 - Within this second scenario, this person is seen as needing high support.
 Professionals have said they are not suited to independent living whatsoever, and their paperwork says they have “severe limitations” that keep them from living an average life.
-They are unable to drive, have to be prompted to eat and use the restroom, and are often non-verbal when overwhelmed.
-They have self-injurious behaviors such as hitting their head, severe picking of the skin, or scratching.
+They are unable to drive, often have to be prompted to eat and use the restroom.
+They are often non-speaking and utilize AAC to communicate.
+They have self-injurious behaviors such as hitting their head, severe picking of the skin, biting self, and scratching.
 It’s also difficult for them to communicate where they are hurting and sick until it’s too much to handle.
-They rely on scripts for all interactions in order to communicate, and phone calls are very difficult for them to the point of crying afterwards.
+They rely on scripts for almost all interactions in order to communicate, and phone calls are very difficult for them to the point of crying afterwards.
 Social events are extremely draining and hard to properly navigate, and they have to rely on others in order to participate.
 They also have a caregiver who comes to the home frequently to help with daily living tasks.